 - In a small bowl make the flax egg by mixing the 2 tablespoons of ground flax seed with 5 tablespoons of water.
 Let it sit and gel for 10 minutes while you prep the rest of the ingredients.

-- Mix the rolled oats, ground cinnamon, baking powder, and salt in a large bowl.
+- In a large bowl, mix the rolled oats, ground cinnamon, baking powder, and salt.

-- Then mix in the dairy-free milk, applesauce, maple syrup, vanilla, and flax egg.
+- Then mix the flax egg, dairy-free milk, applesauce, maple syrup, and vanilla into the oat mixture.

 - Fold in the diced apple and walnuts (or pecans).

-- Pour the mixture into an 8x8 glass baking dish and evenly spread the mixture out.
+- Pour the mixture into an 8x8 glass baking dish and spread the mixture out evenly.

-- Bake for 35-40 minutes or until the middle is almost set and the edges have firmed up.
+- Bake for 35-40 minutes or until the middle is almost set and the edges are firmed up.

 - Let the baked oats cool for 5-10 minutes before serving.